KinPeter/P-Kin.com_v3/src/assets/content/projects/start-v4_en.md

 * Microfrontend architecture - Weather widget made in Vue 3
 * ESLint, Prettier, Husky for code quality

-The API is provided by my [PK-Central](https://github.com/KinPeter/pk-central) project.
+The API is provided by my [PK-Central v2](https://github.com/KinPeter/pk-central-v2) project.

 ---
 You can find the code repository [here](https://github.com/KinPeter/start-v4).